Who8MyLunch/Config/python/build_python.md

 # make test

 # https://www.linuxjournal.com/content/using-checkinstall-build-packages-source
-# sudo checkinstall  # don't use this.  it goiees against our philosophy.
+# sudo checkinstall  # don't use this.  it goes against our philosophy.

 make install